antvis/smart-color/docs/api/generators.md

 });
 // {
 //   status: 'error',
-//   msg: 'Continuous palette cannot be generated when colors are locked.'
+//   msg: 'Discrete scale palette cannot be generated when colors are locked.'
 // }

 paletteGeneration("monochromatic", {